432 Park Avenue: Reception and impact

 Some critics have cited 432 Park Avenue as a representation of New York's increasing cost of living and ostentatious wealth.
 A critic for the Los Angeles Times called the skyscraper an "architectural emblem of rising inequality", while New York magazine called the building's units "fancy prisons for billionaires".
 Bianca Bosker wrote for The Atlantic magazine that some New Yorkers had given 432 Park the nickname of "Awful Waffle", saying that New York City's supertall buildings were "an eyesore" at best and a symbol of wealth inequality at worst.
 432 Park's association to wealth inequality was also remarked upon by the building's own architect, Viñoly, who commented that "There are only two markets, ultraluxury and subsidized housing."
 Several residents of nearby buildings said that the influx of rich residents at 432 Park Avenue would increase the worth of their own properties.

-Though Viñoly and Macklowe were friends, they often insulted each other over the various perceived flaws in the design.
-Viñoly called Macklowe "a truck driver with an education in aesthetics", while Macklowe said that Viñoly's supertall design was motivated by "penis envy" among the city's developers, who were vying to build the tallest structures.
-In 2016, Viñoly reportedly joked that the design had a "couple of screw-ups", such as Macklowe's window frames, the placement of the restrooms, and Berke's interior design; he later apologized for his comments.